renxida/iree/experimental/tracy_python/README.md

 ## Troubleshooting

-- If you see "Failed to import Tracy Python bindings" errors, check your PYTHONPATH
+- If you see "Failed to import Tracy Python bindings" errors:
+  - Check your PYTHONPATH environment variable includes the tracy/python directory
+  - Verify that the Python version used for running matches the version used for building
+  - Try using the source_env.sh script to set up your environment
+- If the bindings fail to build:
   - Make sure TracyClient is built with TRACY_CLIENT_PYTHON=ON
   - Ensure you have pybind11 installed (`pip install pybind11`)
+  - Check CMake output for any errors related to Python detection
+- If you don't see any profiling data:
   - Check that the Tracy profiler is running when your application executes
+  - Make sure TRACY_NO_EXIT=1 is set if your application is short-lived
+  - Call device.flush_profiling() to ensure data is sent to the profiler
+- Python version mismatches:
+  - The wheel is built for a specific Python version (e.g., 3.12)
+  - Use the same Python version for running as for building
+  - Use pyenv to maintain consistent Python environments

 ## Configuration Options